 While there are some promising novel methods for cone identification20-21, these techniques are not able to take image quality into consideration when performing cone counting, which generates uncertainty in the validity of the identified cones.
-It is difficult to teach a computer what a good versus poor quality image looks like, even though it can be done reliably by experienced graders.
 We subjectively judged a subset of images as “good” or “poor”, and then decided to create and investigate a metric of spatial organization repeatability, called cone location similarity (CLS), to assess how it correlates to image quality.
 Figure 2 illustrates that intersession CLS is greatly improved in “good” quality images compared to “poor” quality images.
 Given these findings, CLS may be a very specific metric for grading image quality and helping to differentiate between true photoreceptor signals and imaging noise when utilizing an automated cone-identification algorithm.
 However, the major limitation with this analysis technique is that it requires repeat images from the same retinal location, which is often not feasible in the clinical setting.

 Cone Spacing